 Location is essential when choosing a satellite office

 Choosing the right area for your satellite office is the most important decision you’ll make.
-To do this well, you’ll need to consider your overall goals for establishing a new office while collecting information about the cities and neighborhoods that you’re considering.
+To do this well, you’ll need to consider your overall goals for establishing a new office while collecting information about the cities and neighborhoods you’re considering.

 - Tapping the local talent pool.
 If your goal is to hire employees with a certain set of skills, think beyond the downtown area of the city.
 Where do your potential hires live?
 Offering them a shorter commute gives you a recruitment edge.